SeanSpawn/WinHubX/README.md

 # WinHubX
-## Introduzione 🌟
+## Introduction 🌟
-WinHubX è un versatile strumento open-source progettato per ottimizzare e gestire i sistemi operativi Windows.
+WinHubX is a versatile open source tool designed to optimize and manage Windows operating systems.

-WinHubX è costantemente aggiornato per includere nuove funzionalità e miglioramenti, rendendolo uno strumento indispensabile per chi desidera ottimizzare la propria esperienza su Windows.
+WinHubX is constantly updated to include new features and improvements, making it an indispensable tool for those who want to optimize their Windows experience.

-WinHubX è nato dall'idea originale di **mrnico98**
+WinHubX was born from the original idea of ​​**mrnico98**

-### Lingue 🖥️
+### Language 🖥️
 ![PowerShell](https://img.shields.io/badge/PowerShell-87.0%25-blue)
 ![C#](https://img.shields.io/badge/C%23-11.5%25-green)
 ![Batchfile](https://img.shields.io/badge/Batchfile-1.5%25-yellow)